 Welcome to another season of Razz-matazz Fantasy Baseball.
-For those of you wondering, that actually was Grey’s second choice for naming this site, but as you can see, Razzball won out, much to the chagrin of jazz fingers around the world.
-And just one ball.
-No multiple balls I guess.
-Shame.
-Shame.
-Shame.
-But here we are with another year of staff picks.
+Now with more social distancing!
+(Jokes on them, basement social distancing is easy!)
+So despite the pandemic, here we are with another year of staff picks.
 So what’s the goal with this?
 Hashtag content, baby.
 (That’s the technical term.)
 There’s another goal though, one less self-fulfilling, unlike your mother.
-Despite the modern advancement of technology and science, we still have no way to have every writer provide their extended (or in Tehol’s case, I always hope abbreviated) take on every single player in the MLB.
+Despite the modern advancement of technology and science, we still have no way to have every writer provide their extended take on every single player in the MLB.
 We try though!
-And so we have this quick-and-easy (I regret burning my “yo momma” joke now…) presentation that provides you, the Razz
+And so we have this quick-and-easy (I regret burning my “yo momma” joke now…) presentation that provides you, the Razzmatazzball community a viewer-friendly and succinct breakdown of how we feel about the upcoming season.
+The general gist?
+WEAR YOUR MASK.
+True MVP’s stay together people.

 Major League Baseball Picks